 Questrade mobile app

 The mobile app allows you to make trades, withdraw or transfer between accounts, view performance and manage your entire account.
-Based on reviews the app should be horrible but in reality it’s not that bad, especially if you’re using it to monitor your accounts and make occasional trades.
+Based on app store reviews the app should be horrible but in reality it’s not that bad, especially if you’re using it to monitor your accounts and make occasional trades.

 Platforms for Advanced Trading